Home | Our Partners

 OSIENALA (Friends of Lake Victoria) was established in 1993 as a national NGO with its head office in Kisumu City in Western Kenya.
 OSIENALA’s has created awareness locally and internationally about the problems facing Lake Victoria while at the same time creating structures that would support local communities to become responsible custodian of their environment and the lake.
-OSIENALA is a partner in the DaCCA programme.
+OSIENALA is a partner in the DaCCA component the Programmatic Communication Platform.

 Suswatch Kenya It is a network composed of Civil Society Organizations engaged in varied thematic issues contributing towards sustainable development.
 It draws its membership from various institutions spread across the country.
 It is a member of the East Africa Sustainability Watch (EA SusWatch) which was formed in 2005 and comprises of networks of NGOs from Kenya, Uganda and Tanzania.
-SusWatch Kenya is a partner in the DaCCA programme and the PIPA project.
+SusWatch Kenya is a partner in the DaCCA component and the Programmatic Communication Platform.

 Read more about SusWatch Kenya here…